 Lockdown is an inconvenience for most, but the lack of freedom, choice and control it brings is the everyday reality for millions of disabled people worldwide.

-Social-distancing – a temporary pain for many but an every-day reality for even more To form part of my research for this article, I wanted to find out able-bodied peoples’ opinions on loneliness, isolation and their mental health during lockdown.
+To form part of my research for this article, I wanted to find out able-bodied peoples’ opinions on loneliness, isolation and their mental health during lockdown.

 59% of respondents admitted to feeling lonely in the past week and 82% have felt some sense of social isolation during the lockdown period.